-Vanuatu starts the long process of rebuilding after Cyclone Harold
+Vanuatu rebuilding after Cyclone Harold

 04 May 2020 by Gabriel Thomas, News Media Advisor

-Vanuatu starts the long process of rebuilding after Cyclone Harold
+Vanuatu rebuilding after Cyclone Harold

 A month on from Cyclone Harold, families in Vanuatu are moving from an immediate survival phase into starting to rebuild their homes and livelihoods, but there’s a lot of work ahead according to humanitarian agency World Vision.